UC-Irvine-CS175/uci-cs175/syllabus.md

 - **[Canvas](https://canvas.eee.uci.edu/):** We will use Canvas to disseminate up to date information with respect to your grades.

-- **[Gradescope](https://www.gradescope.com):** We will use Gradescope for assignment submission.

-- **[Github Classroom](https://classroom.github.com):** The final project in this course will involve programming in Python and dexterity with deep learning frameworks like PyTorch and PyTorch Lightning.
+- **[Github Classroom](https://classroom.github.com):** We will use Github classroom for assignments to help you build confidence for the final group project.
+The final project in this course will involve programming in Python and dexterity with deep learning frameworks like PyTorch and PyTorch Lightning.
 We will also be using github actions, a continuous integration tool.

 - **[Miro](https://miro.com/):** The whiteboard used in the project planning and design sprint phase.
   - **[Section A: Miro](https://miro.com/app/board/uXjVN8kFK4I=/?share_link_id=120736279658)**